How We Chose the Best Liveaboard Catamaran

 2. The Fixer-Upper Catamaran Sailboat

-Learning the ins and outs of our first boat, including learning to sail a catamaran was already overwhelming.
-Considering also needing to fix a lot of major working parts, made my eyes cross.
-Even with almost everything in working order, we would have our hands full.
+Learning the ins and outs of our first boat, including learning to sail a catamaran, was already overwhelming.

 Replacing rigging right away?
 No, thank you.